catalyst/developing-with-cwp/slides/docs/04_CreatingANewPage.md

 ### Page Class and Controller class explained
 * The code for these three things are in separate files:
-  + one file for the Model (think of this as the database structure)
+  + one file for the Model (think of this as the database layer)
   + one file for the View (the code to render the HTML)
   + one file for the Controller (contains the business logic, connects the DB model with the view).